chandakakshat/Digital-Kisaan-Portal/README.md

 In Agriculture, mostly crops are loss due to the erroneous selection of the crop to be grown in a particular land holding.
 The farmers can obtain a data about their surroundings i.e. the minerals, soil moisture and ph, (N P K) values and Temperature.
 But a lot of times they end up cultivating wrong crops.
 This can cause a distress to farmer both mentally and financially.
 This problem of farmer is addressed in our design issue and we have tried to solve it with the help of a Recommendation System.

+**Communtity Build**

+This is the self-growing platform where farmers can post their day to day challenges faced and other people and experts can provide them or post solutions for issues.

+**Government Schemes**

+This keeps farmers informed about state intended government schemes and subsidies for availing benefits with the complete procedure to apply

+**News Feed**

+This is the platform where farmers can share and give views about different emerging technologies and they can also share and socialize their success using this platform

 ## Salient Features